Product Requirements Document

 A target market represents the group of people who you hope will play the game.
 For example some games may target children, and other games will target college students.
 Some games may target those with powerful computers, and other games may target those with iPhones.

-The game will play on mobile devices with HTML5, so students can play on their phones, even if they don't have Flash.
+The game's real target market is students who'd like to improve math skills.
+Determining surface area can be taught from grade school, through high school, and entry level college courses.
+Therefore the game will play on mobile devices with HTML5, so students can play on their phones, even if they don't have Flash.
 Most mobile phones aren't Flash enabled.

-This game uses tap and drop or drag and drop.
+This game uses tap and drop or drag and drop to help users enjoy interaction.
 People feel connected to objects on the screen when they can interact with them using touch.
 Hopefully those who try the game enjoy it, even if they don't have a high score.

 What: Game Play